danvonk/danvonk.github.io/posts/2023-01-13-stepantsminda.md

 we climbed altitude and light snow continued to fall, painting the alpine fields white, a high contrast to the black tarmac, the only other visible thing for certain periods of the drive.
-We were in a long wheel-base minibus, with racing-style bucket seats (surprisingly popular in the region) and bright blue LED strip lights running the length of the roof in the aisle.
+We were in a long wheel-base minibus, with racing-style bucket seats (suprisingly popular in the region) and bright blue LED strip lights running the length of the roof in the aisle.
 Our driver was keen and drove rapidly through the twisting corners, often in the middle of the road, with the oncoming traffic occluded by the horizon or mountain-side.
 In the case that he had to